-- and supervised walking (such as walking school buses).
-The plan should require the school to distribute information to families about drop-off and pick-up procedures, as well as travel routes for approaching and leaving the school.
-It should also instruct staff and parents not to block or partially block any residential driveways with parked or stopped vehicles. - C. Engage Seattle School Safety Committee: The District should continue the ongoing engagement with the Seattle School Safety Committee (led by SDOT) to review the new access for pedestrian and bicycles and determine if any changes should be made to crosswalks, traffic control, crossing guard locations, or to help encourage pedestrian and non-motorized flows at designated crosswalk locations. - D. Develop Neighborhood Communication Plan for School Events: The District and school administration should develop a neighborhood communication plan to inform nearby neighbors of large events each year.
+- C. Engage Seattle School Safety Committee: The District should continue the ongoing engagement with the Seattle School Safety Committee (led by SDOT) to review the new access for pedestrian and bicycles and determine if any changes should be made to crosswalks, traffic control, crossing guard locations, or to help encourage pedestrian and non-motorized flows at designated crosswalk locations. - D. Develop Neighborhood Communication Plan for School Events: The District and school administration should develop a neighborhood communication plan to inform nearby neighbors of large events each year.
 The plan should be updated annually (or as events are scheduled) and should provide information about the dates, times, and rough magnitude of large-attendance events.
 The communication would be intended to allow neighbors to plan for the occasional increase in on-street parking demand that would occur with large events.
-As part of the informal shared parking-facility use with the church, the school Principal would continue to coordinate event schedules to avoid concurrent large evening events at both sites. - E. Update right-of-way and curb-side signage: The District should work with SDOT to confirm the locations, restrictions, and durations for curb-side parking and load/unload zones adjacent to the school.
+As part of the informal shared parking-facility use with the church, the school Principal would continue to coordinate event schedules to avoid concurrent large events at both sites. - E. Update right-of-way and curb-side signage: The District should work with SDOT to confirm the locations, restrictions, and durations for curb-side parking and load/unload zones adjacent to the school.